 2015

-Apple announces the long rumoured Apple Watch – no signs of a web browser though…
+Apple announces the long-rumoured Apple Watch.
+Still no sign of a web browser.

 So long DIGIT, hello contracting

-After over three years of working with and for the DIGIT team I felt it was time to go back to contracting.
-I said my goodbyes and re-enter the world of being a gun for hire.
+After more than three years working with and for the DIGIT team, I felt it was time to return to contracting.
+I said my goodbyes and re-entered the world of being a gun for hire.

 Consulting at DAD

-I’m hired to spend three days a week providing UX and Product consultancy to a new startup founded by my first contracting client, Ben from Roxxor.
-DAD gives you instant access to home repair experts via face-to-face video calls.
+I was hired to spend three days a week providing UX and product consultancy to DAD, a new startup founded by Ben from Roxxor.
+DAD aimed to give people instant access to home repair experts through face-to-face video calls.

-When I’m not working with Ben and team at DAD, I start working on an idea I’ve sat on for over three years: NEXTFREE.
-Helping freelancers share their availability for new work with the World.
+Alongside my work with DAD, I started working on an idea I’d been sitting on for years: NEXTFREE, a way for freelancers to share their availability for new work.

-Apple announces the iPad Pro, a huge iPad that could replace laptops?…
+Apple announces the iPad Pro - a huge iPad that might, apparently, replace laptops.

-While juggling DAD and NEXTFREE work, I find some time to help out an old friend from my PA Consulting days, and put together the designs for an internal learning and development website for Arcadis where she now works.
+While juggling DAD and NEXTFREE, I helped an old friend from PA Consulting put together designs for an internal learning and development website at Arcadis.

 2016